Strawberry Cheesecake Ice Cream

 How to Churn Ice Cream

-• Be sure to store the ice cream in a very well-sealed airtight container with plastic wrap pressed against the surface.
-This will help prevent the ice cream from crystallizing.
+Store: Be sure to use a well-sealed airtight container with plastic wrap pressed against the surface.
+This prevents ice crystals.
 Store it for up to 2 weeks.
+The flavors will intensify as the ice cream is stored!

 scoops of roasted strawberry cheesecake ice cream in a bowl with a spoon, ready to serve